Your group’s money

 You may be required by law, for example if you are a charity, or by a funder to produce annual accounts and have them examined by an independent person.

-See our Information Sheets on 'Charity Accounts & Reports', in particular the section on 'Independent Examination of Accounts'
+See our information on charity accounts and reports, in particular the section on ‘Independent Examination of Accounts’

 Discussing the financial report

 Make time at each committee meeting to discuss the finance report.
 Give everyone the opportunity to put questions to the treasurer and the committee.